 A good idea to refresh yourself: make hydrosol ice-cubes!

-Rose hydrosol (all types of skin) – excellent asset to cleanse the face and protect it against bacterial infections.
-It is also very appreciated for calming and refresh the sunburnt skin.
+Rose hydrosol (all types of skin) – an excellent asset to cleanse the face and protect it against bacterial infections.
+It is also very appreciated for calming and refreshing the sunburnt skin.

 Lavender hydrosol (normal and oily skins) – Apply directly on the skin after sun exposure.
 It will soothe redness, sunburn, irritations and itchiness.

 A little reminder regarding the most common photo-sensitive EO:

 Bergamot – Lemon – Sweet Orange – Red Mandarin – Grapefruit – Verbena: Do not sunbake after an application diluted or not – Wait at least 8 hours (even if applied on a small skin area or if taken internally).
 See the full article HERE